Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Are you looking for something just a bit different by way of ground cover?
 Maybe something taller than wooly thyme or mazus reptans, but with a similar pop of color?
 Cotoneaster horizontalis is an excellent choice!

 It isn’t anywhere near as low-lying as most of the popular ground cover plants.
-This one isn’t a good choice for a lawn replacement, as an example.
-But if you’ve got a hillside that needs erosion control, or border space that needs something, this is absolutely perfect.
+This one isn’t a good choice for a lawn replacement, as an example, especially because it’s one of 5 Cotoneaster species that are invasive.
+But if you’ve got a bare hillside that needs erosion control, or border space that needs something, this works.

 Let’s talk about rock cotoneaster and how to maintain and care for it!